Training includes how to assess the horse, firstly by observing it, then palpating it, followed by performing the full Equine Bowen Treatment.

 Nikki Stephens - Getting horses fit

 Nikki will give a fascinating lecture on training various types of horses, inc Dressage, Eventers & Racehorses.
 She will help to give an insight into the problems and injuries horse owners face when training and competing.
-With more years of experience than even she would like to recall, including competing, breaking and training.
+With more years of experience than even she would care to recall, including competing, breaking and training.
 Nikki rides both shod and barefoot horses, in treed and treeless saddles so can give a view on both, she currently has about 50 horses in her care.

 Lindsay Cotterell - Equine Podiatry